ethgreen/ethgreen-blockchain/README.md

 Welcome to ETHGreen Blockchain

+ETHGreen blockchain is a fork from STAI and Chia blockchain including features implemented by Covid blockchain.

+About the project :
 10% of all miner rewards will go to a donation wallet, which earnings will be donated to charitable causes worldwide.
 In addition, as compensate for mining and its consequences, the CO2 emissions, we´ll buy land anywhere in the world and leave it back to nature.
 Block reward: 20 XETH